 Romantic Fiction & Drama For Valentine's

-in with the Valentine’s Day weekend (and half-term week), it’s worth considering our own area
+tie in with the Valentine’s Day weekend (and half-term week), it’s worth considering our own

-roads, perhaps we should focus here on DVDs as well as novels you can curl up with by the fireside.
+icy roads, perhaps we should focus here on DVDs as well as novels you can curl up with by the

-(Watching a DVD as opposed to reading a novel lends itself easily to being a shared experience.)
+fireside.
+(Watching a DVD as opposed to reading a novel lends itself easily to being a shared

-And for those currently without a suitable relationship and spending the occasion alone, works
+experience.)
+And for those currently without a suitable relationship and spending the occasion

-like these surely offer the next best thing.
-Of course, as in real life, not all the stories
+alone, works like these surely offer the next best thing.
+Of course, as in real life, not all

 We can look back to the 18C 'bawdy' comedy of manners Tom Jones by Henry Fielding,